Paget's disease of the breast

-Removal of the whole breast (mastectomy) may be the only option if you have a large area affected by Paget's or there is an area of invasive breast cancer behind the nipple.
+Removal of the whole breast (mastectomy) may be the only option if you have a large area affected by Paget's.
+It may also be needed if there is an area of invasive breast cancer behind the nipple.

-With a cancer in the central area of the breast, your surgeon may not be able to leave you with a good breast shape if you have surgery just to remove the cancer and surrounding tissue.
+With a cancer in the central area of the breast, surgery to remove just the lump may not be able to leave you with a good breast shape.
 You may get a better appearance if you have the whole breast removed and then have surgery to make a new breast shape (breast reconstruction).

-When you have your surgery, the surgeon will take out some of the lymph nodes under your arm to see if they contain cancer cells.
+When you have your surgery, the surgeon will take out some of the lymph nodes under your arm.
+The nodes are tested to see if they contain cancer cells.

 If your breast cancer cells have oestrogen receptors your doctor will probably suggest that you have treatment with hormone therapy.
 This reduces the risk of the cancer coming back in the same breast (or the chest wall after mastectomy).
 It also lowers the risk of the cancer cells spreading anywhere else in the body.
 And it reduces the chance of getting a new cancer in the other breast.